Amazeryogo/surf-exel/README.md

 ### Windows 10 and Windows IoT

-It has a Graphical User interface , making it a real text editor.

 ### Note:
 ### 1)From v5.3 Onwards , Windows 7 is not officially supported, though you can still run older versions(before v5.2) on Windows7